Frequently Asked Questions

 Q. What transportation is available?

-A. Transportation is provided for students to the classroom on class days.
+A. All students will be provided transportation options to classrooms on days when class is held.
 Private buses will also take you to off-campus sites.

 Q. Are there any required textbooks/course materials?